vikejs/vike/examples/cloudflare-workers/readme.md

 ## Universal `fetch()`

-Note how we define `pageContext.fetch` which works in both the dev Node.js server as well as the production worker on Cloudflare Workers.
+Note how we define a fetch function at `pageContext.fetch` which works in both the dev Node.js server as well as in the production worker.

-The trick is to add `fetch()` to `pageContextInit` in both [worker/ssr.js](worker/ssr.js) and [dev-server/index.js](dev-server/index.js).
+The trick is to add a different `fetch()` implementation to `pageContextInit` in [worker/ssr.js](worker/ssr.js) and [dev-server/index.js](dev-server/index.js).

 ## Link